 A city may not use its extraterritorial plat approval authority to impose land use regulation that should have been done in cooperation with neighboring towns through extraterritorial zoning.
 Although purporting to be a density standard, the city's 35-acre density restriction was a use prohibition, the very essence of zoning.
 Lake Delavan Property Co. v.
 City of Delavan, 2014 WI App 35

 , 844 N.W.2d 632

-A subdivision plat prepared in compliance with a local ordinance enacted under authority of s.
-236.45 is not required by statutes to be submitted for state level review unless such land division results in a “subdivision" as defined in s.
+A subdivision plat prepared in compliance with a local ordinance enacted under authority of this section is not required by statutes to be submitted for state level review unless such land division results in a “subdivision" as defined in s.
 236.02 (8) [now s.
 236.02 (12)].
 59 Atty.
 Gen. 262.

-If subdivision regulations, adopted under s.
-236.45, conflict, a plat must comply with the most restrictive requirement.
+If subdivision regulations, adopted under this section, conflict, a plat must comply with the most restrictive requirement.
 61 Atty.
 Gen. 289.

-Application of municipal and county subdivision control ordinances within the municipality's extraterritorial plat approval jurisdiction is discussed.
+Discussing application of municipal and county subdivision control ordinances within the municipality's extraterritorial plat approval jurisdiction.
 66 Atty.
 Gen. 103.